KasrAskari/Heart-Disease/README.md

 ## Overview

 This project predicts the likelihood of heart disease using machine learning models trained on clinical data.
-It focuses on leveraging various supervised algorithms to provide accurate and actionable insights that could aid in early diagnosis and prevention.
+By leveraging supervised learning algorithms, the project achieves an accuracy of approximately 85-90%, depending on the model and dataset.
+These results demonstrate the potential for effective early diagnosis and prevention through data-driven insights.

 ## Features